Tea is a hydrating beverage that comes in various flavors and types. History shows that people across the globe have been drinking tea for centuries.

 We are (now) the largest supplier of ceremonial grade matcha in the US.
 A distinction that speaks to our commitment to preserving the traditions of matcha’s ancient culture, and at the same time educating our American customers about all things matcha.
 From how to make great matcha to how to distinguish between imitation matcha (yes, there is such a thing) and high-quality matcha.
 Our monthly revenue is $100K.

-Alex Balcer (from Nelson, Nelson, New Zealand) started VIRTUE Tea over 5 years ago.
+Alex Balcer (from Nelson, Nelson, New Zealand) started VIRTUE Tea almost 6 years ago.

 Hello everyone, we’re Andrea Legg and Alex Balcer, founders of VIRTUE Tea in the beautiful Kootenay ski town of Nelson, BC.